-Thailand bars cruise ship amid coronavirus fears
+Thailand refuses entry to cruise ship with no coronavirus cases

 It had earlier said the Westerdam was sailing toward Bangkok, and it is not immediately clear whether the ship would change course.

-Most of the coronavirus cases have been inside China, but there have been 319 cases in 24 other countries, including one death, WHO chief Tedros Adhanom Ghebreyesus said on Monday.
+“We have been at sea 14 days as of this Friday.
+We have no passengers sick in any way,” one Twitter user who said they were a passenger on board the ship wrote.

+It was not clear if the passengers were aware that Thailand had denied permission for the ship to dock.

-Reporting by Juarawee Kittisilpa; Writing by Matthew Tostevin; Editing by Kim Coghill
+Reporting by Juarawee Kittisilpa in Bangkok and James Pearson in Hanoi; Writing by Matthew Tostevin; Editing by Kim Coghill, Robert Birsel